DreamDevel/eRadio/README.md

 **A minimalist and powerfull radio player for elementary OS**

  ```
-Project is under development.
-Please report bugs or create pull requests after the version 2.0 is released.
+Project is under development but almost complete (v2.0).
+You are free to report any bugs or create pull requests.
 ```
 <img src="http://i.imgur.com/sdgOr1s.png" alt="Screenshot of daily build, not final product" width=600>
 *Screenshot of daily build, not final product.*